eea/eea.elasticsearch.river.rdf/README.rst

 Execution
 ~~~~~~~~~

-To execute the application inside the project directory run:
+To execute the application inside the application directory run:

 ::